rdkcentral/Dobby/unit_tests/L1_testing/README.md

           filtered_coverage.info
 ```
 ## Writing tests
-To write new test you need:
+To write new test:
 1. Create new test file under the unit_tests/L1_testing/tests/XXXXTest.cpp
 2. Add the test cases using gtest framework
-3. Once added when you run the above commands, It will compile the new test file and run the test.
-Finally it will give the coverage report.
+3. Once added the new test, use above commands to build and run the test.
-   Otherwise if you add your changes in github, .github/workflows/build.yml will build and run the tests then give the results with coverage report.
+   Otherwise if add the changes in github, .github/workflows/build.yml will build and run the tests then give the results with coverage report.